 There are a few key benefits of being the beneficiary of a will, such as:

-- You have the right to inherit the assets that have been designated for you.
+- You have the right to inherit the assets designated for you.

 - You do not have to pay any taxes on the inherited assets.